Biofeedback: Phantom-limb pain

 Flor (2002) trained amputees to detect the location and frequency of shocks delivered to their stumps, which resulted in an expansion of corresponding cortical regions and significant reduction of their phantom limb pain.

 Financial decision-making

 Financial traders use biofeedback as a tool for regulating their level of emotional arousal in order to make better financial decisions.
 The technology company Philips and the Dutch bank ABN AMRO developed a biofeedback device for retail investors based on a galvanic skin response sensor.
 Astor et al. (2013) developed a biofeedback based serious game in which financial decision makers can learn how to effectively regulate their emotions using heart rate measurements.

 Stress reduction

 A randomized study by Sutarto et al. assessed the effect of resonant breathing biofeedback (recognize and control involuntary heart rate variability) among manufacturing operators; depression, anxiety and stress significantly decreased.
 Heart rate variability data can be analyzed with deep neural networks to accurately predict stress levels.
 This technology is utilized in a mobile app in combination with mindfulness techniques to effectively promote stress reduction.

+Australia's Jemma King's research tracks biomarkers such as cortisol, heart rate variability, and immunoglobulin A, to show that emotional intelligence (EI) training can significantly reduce physiological stress responses in high-pressure military settings.
+Results indicated that cognitive strategies and controlled breathing techniques can actively downregulate stress levels during operational tasks.